Crunchy, chewy, and chocolatey High Altitude Chocolate Chip Cookies that are 100% perfection for us high altitude bakers!

 Yes, freezing is my favorite way to store these chocolate chip cookies!
 Frozen cookies will stay fresh in the freezer for 2-3 months in an air-tight freezer-safe container.

-Other high altitude baking recipes you'll probably also enjoy:
+Other high altitude baking recipes you'll enjoy!

 Other fun baking recipes: